bilal127/resumescreen-ai/README.md

 ## Why I built this
-After years of recruiting across Engineering, Product and GTM roles, I realized that recruiters still spend significant time switching between multiple tools for screening, outreach, interview coordination and hiring decisions.
+As a curious learner & with years of experience in recruiting across Engineering, Product and GTM roles, I realized that recruiters still spend significant time switching between multiple tools for screening, outreach, interview coordination & hiring decisions.

 Most AI resume screening tools focus only on keyword matching.
 They rarely explain *why* a candidate is a fit or help recruiters throughout the rest of the hiring workflow.